-Understanding Rising Blood Alcohol Content (BAC)
+Rising Blood Alcohol Content as a DWI Defense

 When you drink alcohol, your blood alcohol content (BAC) slowly starts to rise.
 That’s common sense.
 What many people don’t realize is that you don’t stop getting drunk immediately after you stop drinking.